joelparkerhenderson/vision-statements-and-mission-statements/README.md

 <b>Amazon</b>

-* To be the world’s most customer-centric company.
+* Vision: To be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online.

+* Mission: We strive to offer our customers the lowest possible prices, the best available selection, and the utmost convenience.

 <b>Amnesty International</b>